wellscrosby/MRGHoloOcean/docs/usage/examples/sonar_imaging.rst

 It can be useful to visualize the output of the sonar sensor during a simulation.
 This script will do that, plotting each time sonar data is received.

+Note, running this script will create octrees while being ran and may cause some pauses.
+See :ref:`octree` for workarounds and more info.

 ::

     import holoocean